 Originally from the Debden - Big River area of Saskatchewan, John now makes his home on acreage southwest of Saskatoon.
 He started playing fiddle at the age six, with coaching from his Father and Grandfather and by age twelve he was playing for dances.
 His impeccable sense of timing and flowing rhythm came from learning to watch the dancers feet at this early age and from this he developed and refined a style of playing that has helped him become a legend in the fiddle world.
-People often referred to him as the “dancer’s choice” throughout his long career.
+People often referred to him as the "dancer's choice" throughout his long career.

 John has made seventeen recordings throughout his career; featuring his original compositions, the traditional Métis tunes of his Father and Grandfather, and those he researched and learned.
 He is also a prolific writer having composed over 490 original tunes to date.

 Now retired from performing, John enjoys teaching a growing list of private students, continues to compose and is focusing on his other passion – making fiddles.
 A qualified luthier, he has made over 65 original instruments.
 The art of fiddle making is not a common one and his "original" instruments are much sought after.
 He is also an avid collector of fiddles and accessories, offers repairs and can provide instrument appraisals.

 Some of his proudest achievements include being selected as one of 27 people worldwide to represent Western Canada at the Fiddles of the World Conference in Halifax in 1999.
 Being chosen as a delegate in an Irish/ Métis Cultural Exchange in 2001 where he played for and met the President of Ireland.
 And, playing for and meeting the Queen at the Lieutenant Governor's Centennial Gala in Saskatoon in 2005.